-The stock-removal rate should not exceed 0.03 mm per pass to the last 0.06 mm per face.
+The stock-removal rate should not exceed 0.03 millimeter (mm) per pass to the last 0.06 mm per face.
 Final (and intermediate) finishing should be performed using a diamond wheel that is between 320 and 500 grit.
 Remove 0.06 mm per face during the finishing phase, and at a rate of not more than 0.002 mm per pass.
 Remove approximately the same amount of equal stock from opposite faces.
-Wheel speed should not be less than 25 m/sec.
+Wheel speed should not be less than 25 meter per second (m/sec).
 Table speeds should not be greater than 0.25 m/sec.